 With the Shimano MTB Grand Prix we are bringing back the spirit of Hot Rock cross-country racing to Townsville!

-In 2020 we will resurrect one of Queensland’s most iconic MTB events together with the local Rockwheelers MTB Club!
-The Hot Rock used to be a staple on the Rockwheelers events calendar and the club has invited Rocky Trail to help bring it back to life.
+This event will be run together with the local Rockwheelers MTB Club in the spirit of the original Hot Rock event in Townsville!
+The Hot Rock used to be a staple on the Rockwheelers events calendar and the club has engaged Rocky Trail to bring it back to life.
 We will race the Mount Douglas Reserve – with heaps of vertical and a ton of rocky trails this will no doubt be the start of a new chapter in the “Hot Rock” racing history in Townsville!